 International transactions often require documents that are signed in England to be attested before a notary public in order to give them the necessary legal standing in the overseas country.
 This affects companies, private individuals and other bodies such as universities, and is applicable to documents such as those relating to the sale or purchase of properties overseas, setting up company branches and subsidiaries, as well as corporate transactions.

-At Muckle we are lucky enough to have our very own in-house notary who is incredibly experienced in the varying requirements of overseas jurisdictions (even down to the colour of ink that is required in some countries) and can also arrange for documents to be legalised by the Foreign & Commonwealth Office (with an ‘apostille’) and overseas consulates in London.
+At Muckle we are lucky enough to have an independent notary within our office who is incredibly experienced in the varying requirements of overseas jurisdictions (even down to the colour of ink that is required in some countries) and can also arrange for documents to be legalised by the Foreign & Commonwealth Office (with an ‘apostille’) and overseas consulates in London.

 And being so experienced, our notary understands only too well that the notarial services he provides are often needed urgently, so you can be sure he goes out of his way to help clients meet those deadlines.